MicrosoftDocs/SupportArticles-docs/support/previous-versions/configmgr/advanced-client-not-work.md

 ---
 title: The Advanced Client no longer works
-description: Describes a problem that occurs if a Group Policy object is configured to set the startup mode of the SMS Agent Host service to Automatic. ms.date: 08/20/2020 ms.prod-support-area-path: ms.reviewer: v-jomcc
+description: Describes a problem that occurs if a Group Policy Object is configured to set the startup mode of the SMS Agent Host service to Automatic. ms.date: 08/20/2020 ms.prod-support-area-path: ms.reviewer: v-jomcc
 ---
 # The Advanced Client in SMS 2003 and Configuration Manager 2007 no longer works after deploying Windows XP SP2

-This article helps you fix an issue in which the Advanced Client no longer works if a Group Policy object is configured to set the startup mode of the SMS Agent Host service to **Automatic**.
+This article helps you fix an issue in which the Advanced Client no longer works if a Group Policy Object (GPO) is configured to set the startup mode of the SMS Agent Host service to **Automatic**.

 _Original product version:_ &nbsp; Systems Management Server 2003, System Center Configuration Manager 2007
 _Original KB number:_ &nbsp; 919592